TonyM1958/HA-FoxESS-Modbus/README.md

 * Hardware configuration instructions can be found on the [wiki](https://github.com/nathanmarlor/foxess_modbus/wiki)
 * Connect RS485A to pin 4 and RS485B to pin 3 of the Meter/CT/RS485 connector using a suitable length of UTP cable (e.g. network cable)
 * Go to the inverter front panel Settings, Communication, RS485, Device ID and check the slave ID for the inverter is set to 247
+* Use modbusH1_RS485.yaml for H1, AC and AIO series in your configuration and select the USB Connection type for RS485 to USB adapter or the LAN Connection type for RS485 to Wifi/LAN adapter
-* Use modbusH1.yaml in your configuration and select the USB Connection type for RS485 to USB adapter or the LAN Connection type for RS485 to Wifi/LAN adapter
+* Use modbusKH_RS485.yaml for KH series in your configuration and select the USB Connection type for RS485 to USB adapter or the LAN Connection type for RS485 to Wifi/LAN adapter

 ## RS485 connection to H3 or AC3 series inverter
 * Hardware configuration instructions for connection to RS485 can be found on the [wiki](https://github.com/nathanmarlor/foxess_modbus/wiki)
 * Connect RS485A to pin 1 and RS485B to pin 2 of the Meter/RS485 connector using a suitable length of UTP cable (e.g. network cable)
 * Go to inverter front panel, Settings, Communication, RS485, Device ID and set the slave ID for the inverter to 247 (the default is 000)
-* Use modbusH3.yaml in your configuration and select the USB Connection type for RS485 to USB adapter or the LAN Connection type for RS485 to Wifi/LAN adapter
+* Use modbusH3_RS485.yaml in your configuration and select the USB Connection type for RS485 to USB adapter or the LAN Connection type for RS485 to Wifi/LAN adapter

 ## Ethernet connection to H1, AC and AIO series inverters
 * Plug the inverter ethernet port into your network and assign a static IP address.
 Make a note of the IP address.
 Note: a restricted data set of is provided via this port and many sensors will not be available, including your inverter energy meters and battery management information.
 * Go the inverter front panel, Settings, Communications, Ethernet and check the IP address is set correctly.
-* Use modbusH1.yaml in your configuration and select the LAN Connection type for H1, AC and AIO inverters.
+* Use modbusH1_LAN.yaml in your configuration

 ## Home Assistant Installation Steps